joescottdave/josephdavies-dot-dev/README.md

-# joseph-davies-dot-dev
+# josephdavies-dot-dev

-Personal website of Joseph Davies to be hosted at joseph-davies.dev
+Personal website of Joseph Davies to be hosted at josephdavies.dev